 Scheme 2: Industrial Estate A relatively small industrial estate on the West of the centre of Eastleigh lies in the midst of a residential area.
 Heat Consumption: CHP Size: CO2 Savings: 9,590 MWh/pa 4.4 MWth 1,263 t The surrounding area appears to be an urbanised residential district with a relatively low heat demand density.
 No further connection opportunities are obvious.
 As stated above, no plans for new development is apparent either.
-Scheme 2: Ageas Bowl Moorgreen Participation Participat To the north is the former Moorgreen Hospital.
+Scheme 2: Ageas Bowl Moorgreen Hundrage Hundr To the north is the former Moorgreen Hospital.
 To the south, there are several commercial sites including the Ageas Bowl stadium, Holiday Inn Express, Virgin Active Health Club and the new Hilton Hotel at the Ageas Bowl.
 Heat Consumption: CHP Size: CO2 Savings: 1,872 MWh/year 0.9 MWth 247 tonnes The hospital appears to be the only high heat demand in this area on the same side of the M27 motorway.
 On the other side of the motorway there is an industrial estate and superstores approximately 1.5 km away.
 Eastleigh Borough Council has been awarded HNDU funding to carry out a feasibility study of the site.
-Fareham Scheme 1: Fleetlands HIS Inspection Fleetlands industrial area is located to the Southwest of Fareham.
+E Scheme 1: Jug Fleetlands History Fleetlands industrial area is located to the Southwest of Fareham.
 It can be seen from the OS map that this site consists of an indoor karting warehouse and other industrial units.
 Heat Consumption: CHP Size: CO2 Savings: 11,514 MWh/pa 5.3 MWth 1,517 t Water and residential areas make up the most of Fleetlands' surrounding areas.
 Further to the West of this site there looks to be more industrial and warehouse units.
 New development sites are not located nearby so connection opportunities look to be limited.

 It should be noted that this area crosses the boundary between Fareham and Gosport, with Fleetlands being in Gosport and the larger parts of the scheme Newgate Lane Industrial Estate and HMS Collingwood within Fareham.
-Scheme 2: Titchfield Park works is made up Heat Consumption: 21,028 MWh/year Plans for 10,000 new dwellings are identified on heat map 14 for this area.
-These are located $2 - 3$ kilometres from Titchfield Park and at may be Segensworth Industrial Estate of industrial works building and offices and a hotel.
+Scheme 2: Segensworth Industrial Estate Segensworth Industrial Titchfield Park works is made up of industrial works building and offices and a hotel.
 This site lies to the West of Fareham.
-CHP Size: 9.6 MWth scheme.
-This scheme could also, theoretically, extend over the A27 to CO2 Savings: 2,770 t include further industrial areas and, if possible over the M27 to include Whiteley's Solent Business Park (in Winchester).
+Heat Consumption: CHP Size: 21,028 MWh/year 9.6 MWth Plans for 10,000 new dwellings are identified on heat map 14 for this area.
+These are located $2 - 3$ kilometres from Titchfield Park and at may be feasible to incorporate this as a single scheme.
+This scheme could also, theoretically, extend over the A27 to Linte CO2 Savings: 2,770 t include further industrial areas and, if possible over the M27 to include Whiteley's Solent Business Park (in Winchester).